 How much total debt did you have?
 How long did it take to pay off your debt?

-What’s your best tip for someone finally wanting to get out of debt?
+What’s your best tip for someone finally wanting to attack debt?

 If you want to get out of debt, here are some of our tips based on our experiences.

-Check out Some of Anna’s Awesome Posts on Debt:
+Check out Some of Anna’s Awesome Posts on How to Attack Debt:

 Latest posts by Anna Runyan (see all)